synrc/n2o/README.md

 * No unnecessary process spawns
 * Dependency on Bert, jQuery/Zepto and Bullet only
 * no JSON encoding for client/server data transfer, no use of urlencode and Nitrogen.js
-* Enough compatibility with original Nitrogen to convert Nitrogen sites to N2O
+* Enough compatibility with original Nitrogen to convert Nitrogen sites/elements to N2O
 * Clean codebase
 * Proper id and class attributes
 * Several times faster that original Nitrogen